 Help stop the spread of COVID-19 and follow all current directives from your governor and local health officials about wearing face masks and physical distancing.

-This landing features a mix of American Indian and post-Revolutionary history nestled among the modern conveniences of marinas and boat launches.
+This landing features a mix of Native American and post-Revolutionary history nestled among the modern conveniences of marinas and boat launches.

-This landing offers a variety of options to paddlers of all kinds.
-Whether exploring the full reach of the creek, venturing to the mouth where the creek meets the Bay, or exploring old oyster middens, explorers of all interests will find something intriguing at Still Pond.
+Tucked away at the head of one of the Bay's smaller tributaries, this landing is another that offers a variety of options to paddlers of all kinds.
+Whether exploring the full reach of the creek, venturing to the mouth where the creek meets the Bay, or exploring old oyster middens that speak to the use of the land by Native Americans, explorers of all interests will find something intriguing at Still Pond.

 A protected tributary whose mouth opens directly onto the upper Chesapeake, Fairlee Creek can offer a relaxing beginner's paddle or glorious views of the open Bay, depending on the preference of the paddler.

 A popular and busy marina area linked with rich local history makes the launch at Fredericktown a must-do for paddling enthusiasts and history buffs alike.